Digital Documentation Notes - Class 10 IT 402 NOTES

 Use the Entries tab, to format the entries in the table of contents.
 For each outline level, you can add and delete elements, such as chapter numbers, and you can also apply character styles to individual elements.

-To begin, click a level number in the Level column to select the outline level Digital Documentation Noteswhose elements you want to format.
+To begin, click a level number in the Level column to select the outline level whose elements you want to format.
 The Structure line displays the elements for entries in that level.
 Each button on the Structure line represents one element:

 Each white field on the Structure line represents a blank space.